 The transferable skills taught by the course include visual analysis, and the critical distillation of reasoned and well presented arguments from a large body of disparate evidence.

 Byzantium: The Transition from Antiquity to the Middle Ages AD 500-1100

 Option Co-ordinator: Dr. I Jacobs (Classics & School of Archaeology)

-Schedule: lectures in HT and tutorials are term flexible
+Schedule: lectures in MT and tutorials in TT